-The course meets Monday and Wednesday evenings from 7:15-9:15 in Ford 240 on the Smith College Campus, for four weeks beginning Monday September 12.
+The course meets Monday and Wednesday evenings from 7:15-9:15 in Bass 102 on the Smith College Campus, for four weeks beginning Monday September 12.
 The eight laboratory sessions will involve introduction and practice with Matlab scriptwriting focused on biological data.

-This will be followed by 9 weeks of Monday only classes beginning October 17 that will be divided into two modules with an intervening week of biomath student fellows presentations.
+This will be followed by 9 weeks of Monday only classes beginning October 17 in Ford Hall 240 that will be divided into two modules with an intervening week of biomath student fellows presentations.
 In addition to the course meetings, students are required to attend two biomath seminars during the semester.
 The first is at Smith College in September and the second is in October.